caracal-pipeline/caracal-docs/sphinx/manual/workers/get_data/index.rst

   *list* *of str*

-  Basename of MS. For MeerKAT data to be downloaded by MeerKATHI, this should be the data ID of the observation
+  Basename of MS. For MeerKAT data to be downloaded by CARACal, this should be the data ID of the observation